Eurysticta kununurra

 commonly known as a Kimberley pin.

 It has been recorded in the Kimberley region in Western Australia, where it inhabits rivers.

 Eurysticta kununurra is a small to medium-sized damselfly, pale brown in colour with a pair of bronze-green bands on its back behind its head.

+Etymology

+The genus name Eurysticta is derived from the Greek εὐρύς (eurys, "wide" or "broad") and στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa within the subfamily Isostictinae.

+The species name kununurra is named for Kununurra, in the Kimberley region of Western Australia, the type locality.